ESIvy/esivy.gihub.io/content/posts/picking-a-domain-name-for-a-lifestyle-blog.md

 ---
-title: Picking a domain name for a lifestyle blog or mommy blog
+title: "Picking a domain name for a lifestyle blog or mommy blog"
 date: '2015-05-14T14:25:06-05:00'
 status: publish
 path: /picking-a-domain-name-for-a-lifestyle-blog